rotexsoft/callable-execution-timer/README.md

 function / method) takes to execute (it can also return the result of executing the callable, if desired).

+If you want to do some simple execution time profiling in your application, without using some full blown tool like debugbar or xdebug, then this is the package for you.

 ## Installation